-The Ph.D. candidate will write pages 76-150 of the dissertation.
-(See catalog for fee associated with this course.)
+The Ph.D. candidate will finish writing pages 76-150 of the dissertation.
+(See catalog for fee associated with this continuation.
+BT717A may be repeated once.)

 COURSE OBJECTIVES

 The student will:

 - 1.Research the topic of his/her dissertation by reading books, journal articles and dissertations (PLO 5 A 1, 3) - 2.
 Write and finish the first 75 pages of his/her dissertation (PLO 5 A 3) - 3.
 Meet with his/her dissertation advisor and reader to discuss his/her dissertation (PLO 5 A 2, 4) - 4.
 Make changes/revisions to his/her dissertation when advised by the dissertation advisor, reader and Ph.D. director (PLO 5 A 2, 4)